gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 The DTLS Connection ID in the DTLS Record layer MUST NOT be used in the DTLS Chunk.

 The first DTLS key context established for any SCTP association MUST use epoch 3.
+Next subsequent DTLS key context will use the next consecutive epoch value.
+Following the DTLS 1.3 specification {{RFC9147}} the first DTLS record for each epoch will use sequence number 0.

 The replay window for the DTLS Sequence Number need to account for the concurrent transmission of packets on multiple paths in multihomed associations.